tuddp/pambase-/README.md

 ![Example screenshot](./images/RShinyApp_test.png)

 ## Setup
 What are the project requirements/dependencies?
 Where are they listed?
-A requirements.txt or a Pipfile.lock file perhaps?
-Where is it located?

 Proceed to describe how to install / setup one's local environment / get started with the project.